-The current Master Plan's allocation of commercial and residential square footage will be amended (see Master Plan at page 8).
-This change in the Master Plan will require staff review for consistency with the Comprehensive Plan and City Council approval.
-Scott Guter November 1, 2019 Page 2 of 3
+- The current Master Plan's allocation of commercial and residential square footage will be amended (see Master Plan at page 8).
+This change in the Master Plan will require staff review for consistency with the Comprehensive Plan and City Council approval. - The current Master Plan (page 7, "Program Requirements") will be amended to reflect the payment for affordable housing that will replace the affordable units that were previously anticipated with the Master Plan.
+The Plan will be amended with the following language: